 Underwater Adventurer PT Hirschfield inspires all who come into contact with her award winning marine life portraits, underwater animal behaviour videos, reflective blog posts and public speaking engagements.
 Her work promotes quality of life for all and a deep sense of awe and wonder about the ocean.
 PT welcomes opportunities to review high quality dive experiences and equipment as well as all media queries.
 She is happy to consider invitations to write commissioned articles and to deliver live speaking engagements with an inspirational and educational focus.
 She is a passionate, articulate and engaging verbal and written communicator who has a proven ability to connect with audiences of all ages.
-PT’s images have been recognised in various international photography competitions, including two first place category entries plus the Grand Prize of the Australasian Underwater Photographer of the Year 2018 competition of the Australasian International Dive Expo.
-Please direct all queries to: firstname.lastname@example.org
+PT’s images have been recognised in various international photography competitions, including two first place category entries plus the Grand Prize of the Australasian Underwater Photographer of the Year 2018 competition of the Australasian International Dive Expo plus a first place in the 2018 Ocean Art International Underwater Photography competition and recognition in the 2018 Deep Visions and Scuba Diving Photo Contest .
+Please direct all queries to: email@example.com

 Pink Tank Scuba On Social Media

 Facebook, Instagram, YouTube (over 5 million views; video licensing via Storyful or Jukin Media as per individual YouTube video blurbs, or contact firstname.lastname@example.org directly if unspecified) plus you can subscribe to this blog for updates to be delivered directly to your inbox.